-(I) A licensee shall post his or her license or a facsimile thereof at a conspicuous location in his or her work area at each place of employment, or make his or her license available immediately upon the request of any person.
+(I) A licensee shall make his or her license available immediately upon the request of any person.

 (J) Each licensee shall notify the department in writing within thirty days if there is a change in the licensee's name, email or mailing address.

 (L) Radiographers or radiation therapists, who have obtained training and demonstrated competency with the computerized tomography (CT) equipment and CT protocols, may operate CT units for radiation therapy simulation procedures.
 CT simulation procedures shall be overseen by a radiation therapist.
 If the CT equipment is operated for any other diagnostic radiographic procedures, the CT equipment shall be operated by a radiographer.